mbburch/thousandwords/README.md

 ## Project Description

-In this project, we'll be focusing on consuming and working with data from public APIs.

-As a vehicle for learning this concepts, we'll be selecting an API from a popular website and working to re-construct a simplified version of the website's existing UI using their own API.

-As we build these features, we'll also be working with the OAuth protocol to authenticate our users with the third-party provider, and using various testing techniques to allow us to test against the third-party data.
+In this project, I focused on consuming and working with data from the Twitter API.
+I worked with the OAuth protocol to authenticate users with Twitter, and I used various testing techniques to allow me to test against the third-party data.

 ## Learning Goals